 The best things to do near our B&B in Eryri | Snowdonia, North Wales

-Nothing is too far from our B&B in Trefriw - for instance, Anglesey is only a 45 minute drive from us - and many places are free to enjoy so they won’t even cost you anything!
+Nothing is too far from our B&B in Trefriw - for instance, the Isle of Anglesey is only a 45 minute drive from us - and many places are free to enjoy so they won’t even cost you anything!

 Planning your days out in North Wales

-During your stay here we will happily assist with planning and curating your days out and give you the best ideas and tips, whilst you will also find a wealth of information to guide you in our guest snug.
+During your stay though we will happily assist with planning and curating your days out and give you the best ideas and tips, and you will also find a wealth of information to guide you in our guest snug.

 This will all help you to discover and explore the more unusual and unique locations, romantic and secret places, and hidden gems that captivating North Wales has to offer.

-Of course if you do need any help or advice before your stay about what to see and do here then please don’t hesitate to get in touch and we can help you make a plan!
+Of course if you do need any more assistance or advice about what to see and do here before your stay then please don’t hesitate to get in touch and we will help you make a plan!

-The best attractions, activities and places to visit in North Wales
+The best places to visit, attractions and activities in North Wales

 For now browse through our pick of the best things to see and do below - just click on the name of the location or attraction for more information :